SysKitTeam/docs-point/docs/storage-management/storage-reports.md

 The Storage Metrics report displays your tenant-wide storage consumption over time. &#x20;

-This report lets you check if you are at risk of running out of storage so that you can decrease clutter by optimizing or expanding your storage capability.
+This report lets you check if you are at risk of running out of storage.
+You can then decrease clutter by optimizing or expanding your storage capability.

 ### Generate Storage Metrics Report